balcortex/100_days_code_web_development/README.md

 ## Day 011 - 2023/09/13

 Today I learned CSS classes, which are used to group HTML elements, regardless of their type, to apply unique styling and formatting to those elements.

+## Day 012 - 2023/09/14

+Today I learned CSS ID selectors, which are similar to classes in the sense that they allow applying unique styling to an element.
+Still, IDs can be applied just to a single element.